This easy granny square crochet pattern is a timeless project that's perfect for beginners and experienced crocheters alike.

 Why You'll Love This Pattern

-- Easy to customize with different color combinations
+- Easy to customise with different colours and yarns

 Materials Needed